dc684/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is for the course project
+This is for the course project and it's also a test

+## I think this means that these are headings